inchworks/quizinch/docs/rpi-setup.md

 # Raspberry Pi Setup

 ## Before installation
-- Set up a Raspberry Pi 4 or 400 with the current version of Raspberry Pi OS.
+- Set up a Raspberry Pi 4 or 400 with Raspberry Pi OS Bullseye.
 See [raspberrypi.com][1].
+(Version Bookworm is unlikely to work.)

 - Install Docker and Docker Compose.
 Check [docs.docker.com][2] for the latest instructions.
 At the time of writing, this was the recommended method:
     ```sh